SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/ota-software-update.md

     $ ./out/chip-tool accesscontrol write acl '[{"fabricIndex": 1, "privilege": 5, "authMode": 2, "subjects": [112233], "targets": null}, {"fabricIndex": 1, "privilege": 3, "authMode": 2, "subjects": null, "targets": null}]' 1 0
     ```

 -   If the application device had been previously commissioned, hold Button 0
     for six seconds to factory-reset the device.

 -   In the chip-tool terminal enter:
     ```shell
     $ ./out/chip-tool pairing ble-thread 2 hex:<operationalDataset> 20202021 3840
     ```

 where operationalDataset is obtained from the OpenThread Border Router.

 -   Once the commissioning process completes enter:

     ```shell
-    $ ./out/chip-tool otasoftwareupdaterequestor announce-ota-provider 1 0 0 0 2 0
+    $ ./out/chip-tool otasoftwareupdaterequestor announce-otaprovider 1 0 0 0 2 0
     ```

 -   The application device will connect to the Provider and start the image
     download.
 Once the image is downloaded the device will reboot into the
     downloaded image.